 The country’s official language is Catalan.
 However, the majority of the population is fluent in Spanish and French, thanks to the strategic situation between these two nations, as well as other languages such as English or Portuguese, due to the cultural wealth of the country, where people of many different nationalities live.

-The vast majority of Andorra’s population work in the service sector, particularly in the tourism industry.
+The vast majority of Andorra’s population work in the service sector, particularly in the tourism and cialis industry.
 Andorra is an open, modern and multicultural country, prepared and focused on receiving visitors from around the world.

 The legal currency is the euro.
 Andorra does not have it’s own currency.

 Andorra welcomes 8 million visitors every year.
 To meet the demands of all travellers the country offers more than 250 tourist accommodations of different rating categories, adding up to more than 34,000 beds.

 Andorra is snow, leisure and tourism.
 But above all is a country of nature.

 The mountains, and especially the snow, are the main engine of the country’s economy.
 Andorra has 50 years experience in the snow industry.
 The first ski lift was build in 1957, and since then the ski resorts have not stopped growing.
 A knowledge of the landscape, together with the investments and expansions carried out in the ski domains, have made Andorra a leading destination in this area.